 Sam moved up the ladder at the UP.
 He was appointed to manage the UP hotel for its Chinese laborers in Tacoma, Washington.
 His improvements to the hotel and menu resulted in a more productive workforce.
 The UP took notice and sent him to Anchorage, Alaska, to manage their livery operations.
 Following a severe injury from a “jackass,” Sam returned to Italy in 1911, where he obtained the blessing of Giaconda’s father.
 They were immediately wed and traveled to Chicago, where they settled in a predominantly Tuscan neighborhood.

 Sam soon proved to be both resourceful and a visionary.
 He purchased a horse and buckboard.
 Driving up and down the alleys of Chicago’s west side, he’d call out, “Rags!
 Bring out your old rags and metal, and I’ll sing you a song.”
-The profits allowed him to buy, in cash, the four-level building in which he lived.
+The profits allowed him to buy, in cash, the brick, four-level building he had been renting.
+In a couple of years he had gone from shoveling coal in exchange for reduced rent to owning the building outright.

-He also earned enough money to purchase the necessary equipment and fixtures to start a fudge and candy factory and retail store.
-He eventually sold, and one hundred percent financed the candy business and the building, which included a pair of residential rental units, to a couple who made a good living with it until they retired.
+He earned enough money to purchase the necessary equipment and fixtures to start an Italian taffy candy factory and retail store.
+He eventually sold and one hundred percent financed the candy business and the building, including a pair of residential rental units to a young Italian couple who made a good living with it until they retired in the late 1960s.

-He sold the Rags business to a man in desperate need, taking back a promissory note which he never called due.
-Sam would say if questioned, “He needed it to live, while I didn’t.”
+Nanini sold the Rags business to a man in desperate need, taking back a promissory note which he never called due.
+Sam would say if questioned, “He had a wife and two bambinos.
+He needed the business to live, while I didn’t.”
 It was not the only instance of Sam setting people up in a business.

 By 1919 Sam founded his own road construction company, Rock Road Construction-Chicago.
-In 1921 the Mayor of Chicago introduced Sam to another up-and-comer, Henry Crown, who recently started Material Service Company.
+The same year, the Mayor of Chicago introduced Sam to another up-and-comer, Henry Crown, who recently started Material Service Company.
 The two men became fast friends, Sam buying all his road-building materials from Henry, who, in exchange, sent business leads to Sam.
-They remained friends until their deaths.
+It proved to be a life-long friendship.

 Rock Road was destined to become one of the largest road construction companies in the region.
-While the 1920s brought much fortune to Sam, the abrupt start of the Great Depression caught Sam with all of his crews and their families in Florida, where the winter recess was commencing.
-Henry wired Sam the money he needed to bring everyone back, and the two of them worked together to get through the crisis.
-They needed each other and weathered the storm together.
+While the 1920s brought much fortune to Sam, the abrupt start of the Great Depression caught Sam with all of his crews and their families in Florida for a winter construction recess.
+Henry did not hesitate to wire Sam $10,000 to bring everyone back and keep Rock Road solvent.
+The two young entrepreneurs worked closely together to get through the crisis and the subsequent Great Depression.
+However, tough financial times did not stop Sam from hosting a grand banquet and dance for his employees in December 1929.

 The Depression brought out more of Sam’s ingenuity.
-Rock Road’s truck fleet was idled each winter with the annual shut-down of the asphalt and concrete plants.
-Sam decided to mount heating oil tanks onto his seasonal fleet of trucks and founded Bell Oil Company in 1930.
-Standard Oil of Indiana was more than happy to supply him discounted fuel.
+Rock Road’s truck fleet was idled each winter with the annual shutdown of the asphalt and concrete plants.
+Sam decided to mount heating oil tanks onto his seasonal fleet of trucks and founded Bell Oil Company in the winter of 1929/30.
+Standard Oil of Indiana was more than happy to supply him with as much discounted fuel as needed.

 Most of Sam’s residential fuel oil customers were strapped for cash, but Sam told them not to worry.
 He told them to pay what they could when the oil was delivered.
 After that, the customers would make monthly payments in whatever amount they might manage.
 It proved to be a bookkeeping nightmare, but further discounts from Standard Oil, coupled with giving Sam a 120-day delay in payment, kept Bell Oil in business and families with heat.
 His generosity was a lifesaver for thousands of Chicagoans.

 Sam didn’t keep his money to himself.
 He routinely bankrolled new ventures for friends and friends of friends.
-Sam was a generous benefactor to countless charities, eventually being honored as the City of Hope Man of the Year and establishing the Sam Nannini Cancer Research Fellowship.
+Sam was a generous benefactor to countless charities, eventually being honored as the City of Hope Man of the Year, named to the University of Arizona’s President’s Club, and establishing the Sam Nannini Cancer Research Fellowship.

 In 1948 he visited his hometown of Ponte Buggianese, Tuscany, Italy, where he discovered WWII had ravaged the entire region.
 Sam personally undertook the reconstruction of the water and sewer systems, schools, hospitals, municipal buildings, and housing.
 Sam also constructed a Scuola di Musica and made so many contributions to the area the Italian government awarded him its highest civilian honors, The Order of Merit, the Star of Solidarity, and named him a Commander of the Order of the Italian Republic.